hars-21/Wanderlust/README.md

    npm start
    ```

-   This will typically start the server on port 3000 (you can check the code for specific port configuration).
+   This will typically start the server on port 8080.

 3. Access the application in your browser: